-The National Aspergillosis Centre at MFT provides support for the diagnosis and management of Infectious Diseases
+The National Aspergillosis Centre provides expertise for the diagnosis and management of infections caused by the fungus Aspergillus

 What causes aspergillosis?

-If you inhale an aspergillus mould and have a healthy immune system, your body will usually isolate and destroy the mould before it can spread to your lungs.
-However, if you have damaged lungs or a weakened immune system, you are more likely to develop aspergillosis after breathing in aspergillus spores.
+If you inhale Aspergillus mould and have a healthy immune system, your body will usually isolate and destroy the mould before it can spread to your lungs.
+However, if you have damaged lungs or a weakened immune system, you are more likely to develop aspergillosis after breathing in Aspergillus spores.
 The condition is not contagious and can not be passed between people or animals.

 The National Aspergillosis Centre at MFT